-The BNT’s mission is to conserve and protect the natural resources of The Bahamas, through stewardship and education for present and future generations
+Conserving and protecting the natural resources of The Bahamas, through stewardship and education, for present and future generations.

-The Bahamas National Trust was created by an Act of Parliament in 1959.
-This historic legislation authorised the BNT to hold, maintain and manage “lands, tenements and submarine areas of beauty or natural or historic interest…as open spaces, or wildlife sanctuaries, or places of public resort.”
+This historic legislation authorised the Bahamas National Trust to hold, maintain and manage “lands, tenements and submarine areas of beauty or natural or historic interest…as open spaces, or wildlife sanctuaries, or places of public resort.”

-In 2010, the legislation was updated to formalise the BNT as an official advisor to government and the private sector on development, conservation, and biodiversity issues and policies.
-The BNT is a non-governmental, non-profit, membership organisation.
-It is governed by an independent council that includes representatives from the public and private sectors, as well as from international scientific institutions.
+In 2010, the legislation was updated to formalise the BNT as an official advisor to the government and the private sector on development, conservation, and biodiversity issues and policies.
+We are a non-governmental, non-profit, membership organisation governed by an independent council including representatives from the public and private sectors, as well as from international scientific institutions.

 The original legislation also established the Exuma Cays Land and Sea Park as the country’s first national park.
-Six years later the government turned over to the BNT a large wetland area in central Inagua as the country’s second national park.
+Six years later, the government turned over to the BNT a large wetland area in central Inagua that became the country’s second national park.

-In 1970, the developers of the city of Freeport designated 40 acres on Grand Bahama as the Lucayan National Park.
-This land was leased to the BNT in 1982, and since then successive governments have placed more than a million acres of land and sea under BNT management.
+In 1970, the developers of the city of Freeport designated 40 acres on Grand Bahama as the Lucayan National Park, which was then leased to the BNT in 1982.
+Since then, successive governments have placed more than a million acres of land and sea under our management.

-Our vision is a comprehensive system of national parks and protected areas, with every Bahamian
+Our vision is to create a comprehensive system of national parks and protected areas, with every Bahamian embracing environmental stewardship.

 • Passion for the environment and the conservation of our natural resources